What was Democracy Ambassadors?

 More Politics and Democracy resources

-Over a series of short sessions, pupils will have the opportunity to consider simple social and moral dilemmas which may arise in day to day life.
-Pupils will be encouraged…
+Over a series of short sessions, pupils will have the opportunity to consider topical issues related to their school life.
+Pupils will consider the strength of arguments for and against…

 More KS4 (ages 14-16) resources